-- Keep up your speed and never remain "hanging on your engine", it may fail. - > Never fly in a helicopter which is not adjusted for autorotation. - > To keep in training, descend as often as possible in autorotation, stopping short of the ground. - Always watch your manifold pressure.
+- Keep up your speed and never remain "hanging on your engine", it may fail. - Never fly in a helicopter which is not adjusted for autorotation. - ➤ To keep in training, descend as often as possible in autorotation, stopping short of the ground. - Always watch your manifold pressure.
 This instrument will tell you the reserve power available.
-Before initiating any manœuver, check that you have at least 1" inHg MAP in reserve. - > Do not continue with a landing if the LOW RPM warning is alight. - > Check that the engine runs smoothly at idle. - The throttle Sandow must be kept in good condition.
+Before initiating any manœuver, check that you have at least 1" inHg MAP in reserve. - Do not continue with a landing if the LOW RPM warning is alight. - Check that the engine runs smoothly at idle.